coolblock/vpsVivo/README.md

 ## Option 1 Installation with Source

-Run the following entire line in ssh: (have your private key ready)
+Run the following (All of this has to be done as root) entire line in ssh: (have your private key ready)

 wget -qO- https://raw.githubusercontent.com/coolblock/vpsVivo/master/utils/vivo/1vivo.sh | sudo bash

 ## Option 2 Installation with Source
-If you have trouble or you want to use multiple commands you can: cd
+If you have trouble or you want to use multiple commands you can:

+(All of this has to be done as root)

+cd

 apt install -y git screen